 In addressing the letter, you must use the name provided by the applicant.
 It can either be the name of the head of the human resources department or the recruiter.
 If the name is not available, you can use the name of the company.

-Documents such as recommendation letters need to be short and direct to the point.
+Business documents such as immediate resignation letters and recommendation letters need to be short and direct to the point.
 To come up with a great recommendation letter, it must be articulate and clear.
 In short, the reader must not doubt the message of the document.

 The best way to request a recommendation letter is to send a formal request through email or written notice.
 You can also choose to talk to your former employer personally.